CIAT Resource Library

 DevOps, SecOps, and NetOps agility became a horizontal model built on common workflows running in parallel compared to waterfall methods that relied on business functions before the next task could be completed.

-The Alignment Between Netops And DevOps Roles
+The Alignment Between Netops and DevOps Roles

 Infrastructure as code (IaC) enables DevOps teams to manage an application’s operational environment throughout the development and testing phases via automation and self-service.
 DevOps best practices were constructed from IaC projects.
 Adaptive applications leveraging next-generation application-centric view enablement follows the DevOps blueprint with IaC.